Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Dynamic rescaling formulation and self-similar blowups of the gCLM model

-As for $a<0$, we have unfortunately not been able to prove the convergence of the profile $\Omega(X,\tau)$.
+As for $a<0$, we are unfortunately not yet able to prove the convergence of the profile $\Omega(X,\tau)$.
 However, we have found a family of explicit singular self-similar profiles in the half-line case (Assumption \ref{ass:half_line}) for $a<0$.

 \begin{theorem} For any $a<0$, the self-similar profile equation \eqref{eqt:steady_profile} admits an exact solution $(\bar \Omega_a,\bar c_{l,a},\bar c_{\omega,a})$ given by

 where $\mu=1/(1-a)$.

 \end{theorem}